Are you ready to enjoy some nice weather with a few games of baseball?

 This pro-sized 34-inch catcher’s mitt is made of tanned retro leather for increased durability.

-You’ll find that it is easy to break-in with its soft feel.
+You’ll find that it's easy to break-in with its soft feel.

 The ParaShock finger channels will absorb stress to the hand and offer the maximum protection and comfort that a catcher needs.